(Last updated on 2025-07-15.)

 Impacting EU Policy on Transparency in Political Advertising

-(Transparency in Political Advertising)
+(Transparency in Political Advertising - DSA)

-Harmful Content and Abuse Benchmark
+Harmful Content and Abuse Benchmarks

 On the basis of my work and research the Dutch Ministry of Economics Affairs and SIDN Fonds have funded a project that tackles the prevalence of harmful content on Dutch Internet and hosting infrastructure through empirical measurements and establishing benchmarks for security.
 A platform (in Dutch) has been set up through which data and benchmarks on Dutch hosting providers' security efforts towards combating harmful content are communicated, including with the service providers themselves.
 The initiative incentivizes industry players to take more effective action against harmful content.
 Happy to see the results of my research come to fruition.

-NRC Coverage of my research on "bullet-proof" hosting
+Coverage of my research on "bullet-proof" hosting

 Krebs on Security Blog Post featuring my Research